Knowledge-Graph-Hub/neat-ml/README.md

 # Neural network Embedding All the Things (NEAT)

-NEAT is a flexible pipeline for,
+NEAT is a flexible pipeline for:
 - Parsing a graph serialization
 - Generating embeddings
 - Training Classifiers